containerd/containerd/RUNC.md

 containerd is built with OCI support and with support for advanced features provided by [runc](https://github.com/opencontainers/runc).

 We depend on a specific `runc` version when dealing with advanced features.
 You should have a specific runc build for development.
-The current supported runc commit is:
+The current supported runc commit is described in [`vendor.conf`](vendor.conf).
+Please refer to the line that starts with `github.com/opencontainers/runc`.

-RUNC_COMMIT = a618ab5a0186905949ee463dbb762c3d23e12a80

 For more information on how to clone and build runc see the runc Building [documentation](https://github.com/opencontainers/runc#building).